auth0/docs/articles/dashboard/reference/settings-application.md

 - **JWT Expiration (seconds)**: The amount of time (in seconds) before the Auth0 ID Token expires.
 The default value is `36000`, which maps to 10 hours.

-- **Use Auth0 instead of the IdP to do Single Sign On**: If enabled, this setting prevents Auth0 from redirecting authenticated users with valid sessions to the identity provider (such as Facebook or ADFS).
+- **Use Auth0 instead of the IdP to do Single Sign-on**: If enabled, this setting prevents Auth0 from redirecting authenticated users with valid sessions to the identity provider (such as Facebook or ADFS).

 ## Advanced Settings